 Yes, there are a few restaurateurs who have struck gold with their first venture.
-But keep in mind that pre-tax profit is on average, in all sectors, just 5%.
-In other words, if you are doing everything right, you will need to have \$100 in sales to take \$5 to the bank.
+But keep in mind that pre-tax profit is on average, in all sectors, around 4%.
+In other words, if you are doing everything right, you will need to have \$100 in sales to take less than \$4 to the bank.
+Significant cost increases in the past three years are putting more and more pressure on the bottom line.
 This can be a very risky way to make a living.